iva-stolnik/vue-ha-lovelace-connector/README.md

         - this retrieves config from lovelace card yaml
         - LitElement is othervise dumb and serves only as a wrapper for vue component that passes config
         - whole state management and comunication can be done in vue component
-        - access to Home Assistant state from HA api or socket...
+        - access Home Assistant state from HA api or socket...

 #### Clone project anywhere you prefer and run: